Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Evaluation: Different Thermal Effusivities

 \subsubsection{Effect of Contact Duration}

 \

-To analyze the effect of contact duration on classification performance, we truncated the time series data at different time lengths and ran our performance model and SVM on the truncated data.
-Fig. \ref{fig:theory-init-cond} shows the minimum distinguishable difference $\delta (e)$ curves calculated based on the performance model results (left graphs).
-As expected, in each plot, with increased length of time, the material recognition performance of the algorithm improves.
-Figure \ref{fig:theory-init-cond} also shows the results from SVM, and it follows the same trend (right graphs).
-The more the contact duration, the better is the performance of material recognition (See Section \ref{sec:discussion}).
+To analyze the effect of contact duration on classification performance, we truncated the time series data at different time lengths .
+Figure \ref{fig:theory-init-cond} shows the minimum distinguishable difference $\delta (e)$ curves calculated based on the SVM results.
+As expected, in each plot, with increased length of contact duration, the expected material recognition performance improves.
+(See Section \ref{sec:discussion}).